Who Is Khloe Kardashian’s Boyfriend In 2017? Rumors Of Tristan Thompson Cheating

 In fact, the former even went as far as claiming earlier this month that dating Khloe Kardashian for eight months in 2015 was “the worst year” of his life, according to Sports Illustrated.
 In his interview with Sports Illustrated, Harden said he had felt “lost” that year despite signing a major contract with Adidas and finishing second in 2015’s NBA MVP voting.

-According to Hollywood Life citing its source close to Koko, Khloe Kardashian “always gives herself up completely when she falls in love, only to be left heartbroken” which is why she has been previously burned in her relationships with Harden and Odom, whom she finalized her divorce with last December.
+According to Hollywood Life, citing its source close to Koko, Khloe Kardashian “always gives herself up completely when she falls in love, only to be left heartbroken,” which is why she has been previously burned in her relationships with Harden and Odom; she finalized her divorce from Odom last December.

 The source also added that Khloe Kardashian “trusted” Odom and Harden wholeheartedly despite rumors of them sleeping with other women.
-And now Koko may be falling into the same trap if the Tristan Thompson cheating rumors are true.
+And now Koko might be falling into the same trap if the Tristan Thompson cheating rumors are true.

 “These failed relationships have given her some serious trust issues.”

-Khloe Kardashian and Tristan Thompson reportedly started dating in early September, 2016.
-Ever since then, the couple has been spending lots of time together, with Koko regularly visiting his NBA games in Cleveland.
-Over the months, Khloe Kardashian and Tristan Thompson enjoyed several vacations together and only recently Koko started taking their relationship to a new, more serious level.
+Khloe Kardashian and Tristan Thompson reportedly started dating in early September of last year.
+Since then, the couple has been spending lots of time together, with Koko regularly visiting his NBA games in Cleveland.
+Over the months, Khloe Kardashian and Tristan Thompson enjoyed several vacations together and Koko only recently started taking their relationship to a new, more serious level.

 Last Sunday, Khloe Kardashian introduced Thompson to her extensive family on the Keeping Up with the Kardashians season premiere.